The Reverse Diet

-This increase in caloric intake after a prolonged low calorie diet is referred to as a “Reverse Diet”.
+This increase in caloric intake after a prolonged low calorie diet is referred to as a “Reverse Diet” or "metabolism reset".
 It has become a go-to solution for a new coach when a client explains they are barely eating anything and can’t understand why they aren’t losing weight.
 It has been elevated to a catch-all magical solution to a problem that hasn't been adequately defined, measured or analyzed yet.
 The science behind Reverse Dieting as a solution to metabolic damage is known and quantified in numerous studies, but most health coaches over-diagnose the condition without adequate testing and significantly overestimate its impact.
 It is more than likely not the answer to the weight loss dilemma you were hoping for.

 As a Physiologist I have been studying and working with metabolism issues for 2 decades.
 I have performed over 1000 medical grade metabolic tests on many populations including those with eating disorders.
 I see the same issue raised regularly from health coaches regarding the individual who is eating a low calorie diet and not losing weight.
 More often than not, it is a body composition and or BMI classified overweight or obese individual needing to lose 10% of their bodyweight or often much more.